londaro/lurdesondaro/content/publication/ondaro-2024/index.md

 summary:

 tags:
-  - Formation of smallest dark matter structure
+  - Dark matter
+  - Structure formation

 # Display this page in the Featured widget?
 featured: true